whyrusleeping/CougLinksBackend/JSONSpec.md

 Creating a project # POST /projects

+Creating a resume # POST /resume

-###These require authentication AND ownership of project
+###These require authentication AND ownership of project or resume

 Editing a project # PUT /projects/:id

 Deleting a project # DELETE /projects/:id

+Editing a resume # PUT /resume/:id

+Deleting resume # DELETE /resume/:id

 ALL REQUESTS THAT NEED AUTHENTICATION WILL NEED TO SEND AN OBJECT AND HAVE THE SERVER DO A CHECK FOR THE Token ATTRIBUTE.
 WE CAN STORE A SESSION OBJECT ON THE SERVER THAT WILL BE USED TO VALIDATE A REQUEST.